![]() | ![]() | ![]() | ![]() |

 A LITTLE ABOUT ME

+I am a PhD candidate in Teaching English as a Second Language at the University of British Columbia.
 I hold a BEd in Teaching English as a Foreign Language from Auezov University and an MA in Multilingual Education from Nazarbayev University.

 For professional inquiries, please contact me at serikbolsyn@duck.com